 The final structure was inaugurated in 1911 and construction was completed in 1925.
 It is built in the neoclassical style and incorporates Corinthian columns, fountains, equestrian statues of Victor Emmanual, and statues of the goddess Victoria riding quadrigas.

-Its enormous size of the monument has had its fair share of criticism both for its conspicuousness, size, and pompous design.
+The enormous size of the monument has had its fair share of criticism for its conspicuousness, size, and pompous design.
 Its construction also destroyed large parts of the ancient Roman Capitoline Hill.

 21. The White House, Washington D.C.